Nursing Science Day

 As artificial intelligence reshapes healthcare and education, the imperative to harmonize technological advancements with the enduring values of humanism is more critical than ever.
 In this keynote session, Dr. De Gagne explores how nurse educators can effectively integrate AI into teaching practices while preserving the core principles of compassionate, student-centered learning.
 The session will delve into the opportunities and challenges of incorporating AI, highlighting strategies to cultivate empathy, promote ethical decision-making and strengthen meaningful connections in an increasingly digital landscape.
 Participants will gain actionable insights and inspiration to equip the next generation of nurses with the skills and values needed to navigate a future where innovation and human care converge seamlessly.

 For information, comments or questions, write nursing@uark.edu.
+For planning and our records, please register.
+Registration has closed for the 2025 program.

 Contact Hours for Nursing Continuing Professional Development